Notability is a great note-taking app for the iPad. It has some decent PDF-reading capabilities.

-Once you have chosen your cloud service, you can select a Destination for your backups.
-That is, the folder you want to save your notes.
-You can choose the subjects you want to backup and the format for it.
+Once you have chosen your cloud service, you can select a Destination for your backups, that is, the folder you want to save your notes to.
+You can choose the subjects you want to backup and their format.
 You can backup as Note, PDF, PDF + Recording, RTF or RTF + Recording.

 Note: Backing up your notes with recordings as PDF or RTF will make you lose the sync they have with your notes.

 Manage Accounts lets you sign in to your Cloud service.
 You can sign into multiple Cloud services at once.